Skip to main content

 sudo cct download -u /dev/ttyUSB0 -d qspi0 -f u-boot-with-spl-meles.bin -v checksum -r -t 1200

-Booting from SD card
+Boot from SD Card

 Hardware Preparation

-SD Card Image Preparation
+Obtain the SD Card Image

 wget https://fast-mirror.isrc.ac.cn/revyos/extra/images/meles/20250323/sdcard-meles-20250323_154525.img.zst